Activated Carbon Foam | Multiple Sponge sizes for Filtering Air and Aquarium

 The activated carbon foam is a mixture of activated carbon powder and polyurethane sponge.

 The activated carbon foam is popularly known to be an excellent drinking water purifier in ancient times.
 Today, activated carbon is used for purification at residential, industrial, and regional levels.
-It can effectively filter out noxious and harmful substances that can adversely affect its safety, elegance as well as the taste of liquids.
+It can effectively filter out noxious and harmful substances that can adversely affect its safety, elegance as well as taste of liquids.

 How activated carbon filters work has been demonstrated below.